D'atri spaces of type k and related classes of geometries concerning jacobi operators: Introduction and Preliminaries

 where $S_{\pm v}(r)$ denotes the shape operators of $G_{m}(r)$ at the points $\exp _{m}r(\pm v)$.
 Therefore, the $1$-D'Atri property is obviously the D'Atri condition.

-D'Atri space of type $k$ definitions were introduced by O. Kowalski, F. Pr\"{u}fer and L. Vanhecke in \cite{KPV} as a natural analogues of the concept of D'Atri space and it was started as open problem to check if all these analog notions are equivalent or not.
-The first attemp to solve this open problem have been done by the second author in \cite{D10} where it is proved that the notions of D'Atri spaces ($1$-D'Atri) and $2$-D'Atri spaces are equivalent.
-Now, we continue such study giving the relation between D'Atri and $k$-D'Atri spaces for each $k\geq 3$.
-In Section \ref{sec:k-DAtri} the main result we prove (Theorem \ref{th:k-D'A is D'A}) is that $k$-D'Atri spaces (for some $k\geq 2$) are D'Atri.
-Moreover, $k$-D'Atri spaces are related with properties of Jacobi operators as $\tr R_{v}$, $\tr R_{v}^{2}$ be invariant under the geodesic flow.
-Now, we obtain (Theorem \ref{th:k-D'A property}) the same result for $\tr R_{v}^{3}$.
+D'Atri space of type $k$ definitions were introduced by O. Kowalski, F. Pr\"{u}fer and L. Vanhecke in \cite{KPV} as a natural analogues of the concept of D'Atri space and it was started as open problem to analyze if all these analog notions are equivalent or not.
+The first attempt to solve this problem has been done by the second author in \cite{D10}, where it was shown that the notions of D'Atri spaces ($1$-D'Atri) and $2$-D'Atri spaces are equivalent.
+Now, we continue such study in Section \ref{sec:kDatri and Iwasawa} and Section \ref{sec:GCandk-D'Atri} considering Iwasawa type spaces and 4-dimensional homogeneous spaces, respectively.

+Besides, it is also shown in \cite{D10} that $k$-D'Atri spaces, $k\geq 1,$ are related to properties of Jacobi operators as the invariance under the geodesic flow of ${\operatorname{tr}}R_{v}$ and ${\operatorname{tr}} R_{v}^{2},$ respectively.
+In Section \ref{sec:k-DAtri} we complete this fact (see Proposition \ref{pro:2.2D10} and Proposition \ref{pro:correction}) and obtain the same result for ${\operatorname{tr}}R_{v}^{3}$ in Theorem \ref{th:k-D'A property}, under the assumption that $M$ is also a D'Atri space.
 Note that throughout the paper we can assume $n\geq 3$ and $k\geq 2$.

-One of the consequences of Theorem \ref{th:k-D'A property} is that $k$ -D'Atri spaces for some $k\geq 3$ form a proper subclass of D'Atri spaces.
-To prove it, we work on spaces of Iwasawa type in Section \ref{sec:kDAtri and Iwasawa} where we characterize $k$-D'Atri spaces for $k\geq 3$ as the symmetric spaces.

-Some properties of $k$-D'Atri spaces $(k\geq 1)$ under the Iwasawa type hypothesis have been study in \cite{D09} and \cite{D10}.
-In Section \ref {sec:kDAtri and Iwasawa}, we continue such study proving that every D'Atri space where $\tr R_{v}^{3}$ is invariant under the geodesic flow is a symmetric space.
-Moreover, we also get that ${\frak{C}}$-spaces of Iwasawa type which are also D'Atri spaces are symmetric spaces.
+One of the consequences of Theorem \ref{th:k-D'A property} is obtained in Section \ref{sec:kDatri and Iwasawa}, considering spaces of Iwasawa type, where the symmetric spaces are characterized as D'Atri spaces which are $k$ -D'Atri for some $k\geq 3$.
+Some properties of the $k$-D'Atri condition $ (k\geq 1)$ in the class of Iwasawa type spaces have been study in \cite{D09} and \cite{D10}.
+In particular, the symmetric ones were characterized as the $ k$-D'Atri spaces for all $k=1,...,n-1.$ Here, we continue such study proving that every D'Atri space satisfying that ${\operatorname{tr}} R_{v}^{3} $ is invariant under the geodesic flow is a symmetric space.
+Moreover, we also get that D'Atri spaces of Iwasawa type which are also ${ \frak{C}}$-spaces are symmetric.